Chemistry and Band Kid explores his way to chemistry at Tulane

-Harper and his mom contacted me early in Harper’s junior year at a large high school in Boulder.
-He is a charming, accomplished student who loves marching band, chemistry, and subjects in the humanities like English.
+Early in junior year at at a large high school in Boulder, Harper and his mom contacted me with the hopes to explore college characteristics.
+Harper is a charming, accomplished student who loves marching band, chemistry, and subjects in the humanities like English.
 He has very good grades and while his SAT scores were also good, I encouraged him to take the ACT once just to see which was better for him.
 He surprised himself by getting a truly terrific score on the ACT.

 Harper and I worked on the usual Bell College Consulting “You, Fit, Getting In” curriculum.
 The “Fit” portion followed our conversational list-building process, and we came up with a diverse list of colleges that Harper truly loved.
 He rank-ordered the college list, mixing passion and chances for merit scholarships.
 From this rank-order, we devised an application strategy that mixed non-binding Early Action deadlines wherever possible with Regular Decisions for schools that did not offer non-binding early application options.